dennisferron/JamQuest/README.md

 ### CMake Profiles

 Right underneath Toolchains is the CMake tab, which does need to be configured per-project.
-(This can also be done in the profiles pop-up window CLion gives when you first open a new project.)
+(This can also be done in the profiles pop-up render_window CLion gives when you first open a new project.)

 Setting up a profile is required in order for a Release build option to be present in CLion's build/run options after the reload of a CMakeLists.txt.
 If the configure step fails for any reason, the build option for it won't be present in the UI later.